Child Custody Lawyer,

 - Emotional ties between each parent and his or her children

-- Parental capacity and abilities to give the child love, affection and guidance
+- Parental capacity and ability to give the child love, affection and guidance

 - Ability to provide food, clothing and medical care